Capturing sessions

 If you want control over what is deemed a session, you can switch off automatic session tracking with the autoTrackSessions option, and manage the session lifecycle using startSession(), pauseSession() and resumeSession() on the Bugsnag client.

 You should call these methods at the appropriate time in your application’s lifecycle when you wish to have an active session.
-Any errors which occur in your application outside of a session will still be reported to BugSnag but will not count towards your application’s stability score.
+Any errors that occur in your application outside of a session will still be reported to BugSnag but will not count towards your application’s stability score.

 startSession